Learn how to cut a papaya, how to choose a ripe one, and ways to eat and store it so you can get the most out of this delicious tropical fruit!

 How to Serve Papaya

-The most popular way to serve papaya is with a splash of lime juice to remove any smell and enhance the sweetness of the fruit.
-However, it’s also great to add to fruit medleys, fruit salad, salads, salsas, or smoothies!
+The most popular way to serve papaya is with a splash of lime juice.
+This helps remove any smell and enhances the sweetness of the fruit.
+However, it’s also great to add to fruit medleys, fruit salad, green salads, salsas, or smoothies!

 How to Store

-- Ripe, uncut papayas can be stored in the refrigerator for up to 24 hours.
+- You can store ripe, uncut papayas in the refrigerator for up to 24 hours.

-- Once cut, papaya cubes can be transferred to an airtight container and stored in the fridge for up to three days.
+- Once cut, you can transfer papaya cubes to an airtight container, and store them in the fridge for up to three days.

 Can I Freeze Cut Papaya?